Forthoney/consolo/about.md

 Post-graduation, Justin hopes to work in the film and media industry in either production or post-production to help share people's stories with a wider audience.
 If you'd like to see some of their work, feel free to browse his projects using the navigation bar above.

-In his free time, Justin enjoys playing video games, reading, listening to music, and getting bubble tea.
+In their free time, Justin enjoys playing video games, reading, listening to music, and getting bubble tea.

 <hr>